The American Museum of Natural History in New York is one of the world’s top scientific and cultural institutions.

 Map of American Museum of Natural History

-The massive museum contains more than 34 million exhibits, out of which only a small portion is on display at any time.
+The massive museum contains over 34 million exhibits, of which only a small portion is on display at any time.

-The app offers navigation from every corner of the museum, including the shortest and accessible routes.
+The app offers navigation from every corner of the museum, including the shortest and most accessible routes.

 The Explorer app is available in English, Spanish, French, and Portuguese, and its language is automatically set to your device’s language.